satoskit/satoskit/README.md

 ### Hi there 👋

+I am a newly graduated Java developer, looking for opportunities to start a career as a developer!
+Interested in working on backend, fullstack and APIs.
+Currently working on own projects and learning Open Liberty and Reactive programming.

+### Programming Languages
+Java (Spring, Spring Boot), JavaScript (React.js, Vue.js)

+### Tools etc.
+Eclipse, Visual Studio Code
+Maven

 <!--
 **satoskit/satoskit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.